hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_mongo_user_definition.html.markdown

 The following arguments are supported:

-* `account_id` - (Required) The ID of the Cosmos DB Account.
-Changing this forces a new resource to be created.

-* `db_name` - (Required) The name of the Mongo DB.
+* `db_id` - (Required) The resource ID of the Mongo DB.
 Changing this forces a new resource to be created.

 * `username` - (Required) The username for the Mongo User Definition.
 Changing this forces a new resource to be created.